Vluuks/AndroidPractice/Week 2/Content.md

         }
     }

 The point is that through this method, the handling of the EC property is much more foolproof.
-It is managed through its respective getter and setter method.
+It is managed through its respective getter and setter methods.
 By keeping the access inside the class, you have much more control over which values should be adjustable from outside the class and which ones shouldn't.

-Of course, to be able to get and set all of the other properties now that their access is also set to `private`, extra getter and setter methods would have to be added.
+Of course, to be able to get and set all of the other properties of the `Student` class now that their access is also set to `private`, extra getter and setter methods would have to be added.

 <a name="practice"></a>